netenglabs/suzieq/docs/developer/tags.md

 * do we need to store how roles are related to each other?
 * how do we get different tags related to different hosts for telegraf/MfN?
-* do we want to have role_group, or be more like ansible and just decribe children.
+* do we want to have role_group, or be more like ansible and just describe children.
 * we need to represent operational state like: inservice, OOS, provisioning, decommission.
 Are these just role tags?
 * even for suzieq, we'll probably want to know what groups something was when it was recorded won't we